Fouad Elkaam

 Fouad Elkaam (born 27 May 1988), also known as Fouad El Kaam, is a Moroccan middle-distance runner.
 He competed in the 1500 m event at the 2015 World Championships and 2016 Olympics.
 Elkaam tested positive for the stimulant methylhexaneamine in June 2011 and was subsequently handed a 6-month ban from sports.
+He later won the gold medal in the 1500 m event at the 2016 African Championships.